Chlorophyll — The Complete Guide | Plants and Life

 Photosynthesis process diagram

 Did you know?
-A single mature tree produces enough oxygen each year to support two human beings — all thanks to chlorophyll!
+A mature tree can produce enough oxygen yearly to support around two human beings — all thanks to chlorophyll and photosynthesis 🌳

 Chlorophyll Beyond Plants: Benefits for Humans